Business process outsourcing: Industry size

-The global Business Process Outsourcing (BPO) market has experienced significant growth, with projections indicating continued expansion in the coming years.
+The global Business Process Outsourcing (BPO) market has experienced significant growh, with projections indicating continued expansion in the coming years.
 The global BPO market was valued at approximately USD 302.62 billion in 2024 and is projected to reach USD 328.37 billion in 2025, growing at a compound annual growth rate (CAGR) of 9.8% from 2025 to 2030, reaching USD 525.23 billion.